 Four student officers are elected annually.
 They sit on Advisory Group and contribute to the wider strategic direction of BUCS, with particular focus on the student sport experience and representing the student voice.
 They lead on engagement of the Student and Sabbatical Network.

-This group supports, advises and makes recommendations on the delivery of BUCS Sport Programmes.
+This group supports, advises and makes recommendations on the delivery of our Sport Programmes.
 It's made up of an elected Chair and a representative from each of the 12 regions and nations.

 Strategy Steering Groups

-Each strand of the BUCS Strategy is led by a steering group or board, comprising of members and BUCS staff.
+Each strand of our strategy is led by a steering group or board, comprising of members and BUCS staff.
 The groups are responsible for overseeing the delivery of the respective strategy areas.
-Read the BUCS strategy here.

 Networks exist for several of the strands of the BUCS Strategy, providing an avenue for members to receive direct communications on the respective strategy strand, share best practice and engage in professional development events.